Staacks/gbinterceptor/README.md

 There is an [order and build video](https://youtu.be/Lg92tVkEE98) to guide you through the build process which I highly recommend, especially if you are not used to ordering PCBs.
 A [written guide can be found in this repository's wiki](https://github.com/Staacks/gbinterceptor/wiki/Build-guide).

+# Usage

+Simply plug the Interceptor into your Game Boy and the Game into the Interceptor.
+Connect the Interceptor to your computer before turning on the Game Boy.
+It should show up as a webcam in any software that supports USB Video devices (for example OBS Studio).
+Note that some software is not entirely happy with the exotic format, but it should work in most cases (see [Host software compatibility](https://github.com/Staacks/gbinterceptor/wiki/Host-software-compatibility)).

+Then just turn on the Game Boy and play.

+Note that you do not need to open the video stream first.
+The only important step is that the Interceptor is powered via USB before the Game Boy is turned on.

+## Buttons

+The [Mode] button (next to the LEDs) allows to switch between grayscale/green colors and toggle frame blending.
+Each press switches colors and frame blending is toggled each time it returns to grayscale.

+The [Flash] button (near the center, usually inside the case) is only used to flash a new firmware version.
+Simply hold it while plugging in the USB cable.
+The Interceptor should appear as a storage device (like a USB stick) and you can simply drag the new firmware file (a uf2 file) into it.

+## LEDs

+The red LED indicates that the Interceptor is powered.

+The blue LED stays on as long as the Interceptor is in sync with the game.
+(It may shortly turn off for a fraction of a second when the Game Boy turns the display off, i.e. when loading a level.)

 # Support